Hank the Angry Drunken Dwarf: Memorable appearances

-Whenever Hank appeared on the Stern Show inevitably he would be carrying a green plastic bottle of Sprite or some other soda mixed with vodka.
+Whenever Hank appeared on The Howard Stern Show inevitably he would be carrying a green plastic bottle of Sprite or some other soda mixed with vodka.
 He explained that it was so he could drink during the bus commute from Boston without getting hassled.

 Hank would don a costume for some appearances, such as when he was an angel with wings and a halo; a leprechaun; or dressed as Superman.

 On March 4, 1998, Hank dressed in a pink rabbit suit, took a succession of phone calls from Stern listeners, sang karaoke to Led Zeppelin songs, and blew a .375 on a breathalyzer test.

 After the publicity generated by the online poll, Hank started appearing more often on the Stern Show.
 In June 1998, Hank was followed by the cameras of E!
 Entertainment Television as he was given a make-over.
 Hank had his 1970s-era hair cut at a salon; had a manicure; received an eye exam and new glasses; got fitted for a tuxedo; and was supposed to have his teeth cleaned at a dentist, but was too inebriated.

 One of the producers from E! started managing Hank, and soon he was being offered various paying gigs to make appearances at bachelor parties, bars, strip clubs, etc. His manager related in an interview that "Hank was diligent in finding out every fine detail about his appearances and treated them with the utmost professionalism."
 Hank would be hired to sing karaoke, bartend, or hurl insults.
 He also started merchandising a line of T-shirts and key chains.
 Hank, once dependent on disability checks, was now making $5,000–7,000 per month.
 He had bought himself a new stereo, and was most excited about almost being out of credit card debt.

-When Hank was asked if he wasn't worried that he was being exploited he replied: "No, and even If I am I don't care, I'm making money."
+When Hank was asked if he was worried that he was being exploited he replied: "No, and even If I am I don't care, I'm making money."

 In 1999 Hank was hired by Interplay Entertainment to promote the developer's upcoming video game Messiah.
 Hank donned an angel costume and wandered the streets of various cities with a sign promoting the game.
 Several videos of these public events were eventually released as commercials to advertise the game.

-On November 29, 2000, Hank again dressed up in his iconic bunny costume and was sent by Stern to disrupt extreme performer David Blaine during his Frozen in Time stunt.
+On November 29, 2000, Hank again dressed up in his infamous bunny costume and was sent by Stern to disrupt extreme performer David Blaine during his Frozen in Time stunt.
 Speaking remotely through a portable microphone connection, Stern initially wanted Hank to urinate on the statue or streak by it.
 Not wanting to be incarcerated, Hank refused and instead gave Blaine the middle finger.